 Why CASP?

-Suicide is a leading cause of death in India, particularly in the central Indian state of Chhattisgarh which recorded a suicide rate of 26.4 in 2021, more than double the national average.
+Suicide is a leading cause of death in India, particularly in the central Indian state of Chhattisgarh which recorded a suicide rate of 28.2 in 2022, more than double the national average of 12.

-CASP has shown promising results when tested in a refugee population in Tamil Nadu, but requires further testing to understand its feasibility, acceptability and efficacy when delivered within the health system.
+CASP has shown promising results when tested in a refugee population in Tamil Nadu, but requires further testing to understand its feasibility and acceptability when delivered within the health system.

 How are we addressing the issue?